rpm-software-management/dnf/doc/command_ref.rst

     In order to provide helpful metrics, this command should be executed on a weekly basis (such as from a systemd timer).

-    This feature can be disabled globally or per-repo by setting the :ref:`countme <countme-label>` configuration option to 0.
+    This command will have no effect on those repositories that have the :ref:`countme <countme-label>` configuration option set to 0 (the option can also be used globally).

 .. _distro_sync_command-label: